blongden73/macrame/_posts/2020-06-08-martin-graziano.md

     **Advertising helped him become the problem-solver creative he is today,** setting him apart from newly graduated designers.
 “One of the things I noticed when working with younger people is that they often find it difficult to turn an abstract idea into a real piece of work.”

-    **That’s his main strength.** He's got the designer tools and training in advertising, allowing him to create powerful creative assets packed with contents.
+    **That’s his main strength.** He's got the designer tools and training in advertising: the perfect mix to create powerful creative assets packed with contents.

     **That’s why he can take on a range of tasks**, from branding to illustration, editorial design and even a campaign.
 This versatility has attracted clients like Orbis, Dermaglos, Samsung and Disney Latin America.